TheMannu/TheMannu/README.md

  -  Hardworking nature
  -  Team facilitator

+###  Profile Summary:

+Hello!
+My name is Ashwani Kumar, and I'm excited to explore opportunities within your company.
+Even though I don't have a technical background, I've worked in various sectors with dedication and enthusiasm.

+I started in sales and marketing and later became a District Service Head for a big company, leading a team of 40 people.
+I'm great at managing workloads and ensuring things get done on time.

+In my previous roles, I handled important tasks like navigating audits and managing client relationships with big names like Tata Hitachi and L&T.

+Recently, I've been learning AWS cloud and Java development.
+I've even worked as an AWS Cloud Engineer, where I got hands-on experience with cloud technologies.

+I believe my mix of management and technical skills, along with my understanding of how things flow in a company, could be a real asset to your team.

+Career Objective:
+To join a reputed organization and grow along with it, thereby enriching and enhancing my technical and professional skills.
 <!--Here are some ideas to get you started:

 - 🔭 I’m currently working on ...